irichard620/tf-autoscale-lb/README.md

 # tf-autoscale-lb

-tf-autoscale-lb is a project that interfaces with AWS to create an autoscaling group of VMs behind a load balancer It uses terraform to create plans, apply them, and destroy infrastructure.
+tf-autoscale-lb is a project that interfaces with AWS to create an autoscaling group of VMs behind a load balancer.
+It uses terraform to create plans, apply them, and destroy infrastructure.
 Terraform commands are triggered using python in main.py.

 # Pre-reqs:
   - Must have terraform installed on your computer